emepetres/foreign-exchange-trades/README.md

 _Suggestions to improve:_
 * Validate data again on the server against Fixer.io, before creating the trade.
 * Ensure uniqueness in trade Id generation, by checking if the generated id exists in the system.
+* Make django image able to run independently from docker-compose/postgres
+* Build the docker image automatically by cloning the repository inside the container